cosmicjs/cosmicjs-node/README.md

 const params = {
   type: 'posts',
   limit: 5,
-  skip: 0,
   props: 'slug,title,content', // get only what you need
   sort: '-created_at', // optional, if sort is needed. (use one option from 'created_at,-created_at,modified_at,-modified_at,random')
-  locale: 'en' // optional, if localization set on Objects
+  locale: 'en' // optional, if localization set on Objects }
-  status: 'all' // optional, if need to get draft Objects }
 bucket.getObjects(params).then(data => {
   console.log(data)